-Once there, it is quite nice to explore the city.
-Modena is full of charm, of centuries of history and with a small but booming gastronomic scene.
-Walking through the streets of this small Italian town it’s an experience itself.
-It’s almost like taking part in some Hollywood classic of the 60’s, strolling around smelling the intoxicating aroma of parmigiano reggiano, hearing the powerful sound of the last Ferrari model and shopping in very boutique stores that sells an array of locally made balsamic vinegars.
+Once there, it is quite lovely to explore the city.
+Modena is full of charm, of centuries of history, and with a small but booming gastronomic scene.
+Walking through the streets of this small Italian town, it’s an experience itself.
+It’s almost like taking part in some Hollywood classic of the ’60s, strolling around smelling the intoxicating aroma of Parmigiano Reggiano, hearing the powerful sound of the last Ferrari model and shopping in very boutique stores that sell an array of locally made balsamic vinegar.
 What a sight!
 What a feeling!
 And I am still a couple of blocks away from the restaurant.

 Three months later, I’m there, observing the little gold sign in front of the pink building that says Osteria Francescana.
-Along with me stand all the lucky ones that got a reservation and are outside the door waiting for the doors to open and start our journey.
-Once inside, from the first greeting I feel like royalty.
+Along with me are all the lucky ones that got a reservation.
+We are all outside, waiting for the doors to open and start our journey.
+Once inside, from the first greeting, I feel like royalty.

-Everything is impeccable: the décor, the painting, the ambiance, the music, the service and the smells.
-After sitting down I get to work.
+Everything is impeccable: the décor, the painting, the ambiance, the music, the service, and the smells.
+After sitting down, I get to work.
 The first duty is to pick a wine from their unbelievably huge wine collection and then choose between the traditional tasting menu or the experimental one.
 Either decision is the right one.
-It’s Massimo, I can’t be wrong!
+It’s Massimo, and I can’t go wrong!

-When the show starts, I feel like I’m experiencing an orchestra in motion, every little detail flows, every movement is coordinated, each plate has a reason to be in that order and, little by little, I started to understand the greatness of Massimo Bottura, his wife Lara Gilmore, sous chef Takahiko Konda and the team at Osteria Francescana.
+When the show starts, I feel like I’m experiencing an orchestra in motion; every little detail flows, every movement is coordinated, each plate has a reason to be in that order.
+Little by little, I started to understand the greatness of Massimo Bottura, his wife Lara Gilmore, sous chef Takahiko Konda and the team at Osteria Francescana.

 With each bite, I tasted a part of the chef’s history –where he has been and how his mind works- and get to experience the culture of generations past.
-Its unbelievable how tortellini can take me back to the Italy of the 50’s or an interpretation of lasagna to our mother’s kitchen.
+It’s unbelievable how tortellini can take me back to Italy of the ’50s or an interpretation of lasagna to our mother’s kitchen.
 Even more fascinating, is knowing that the ingredients used for each recipe have travel just a couple of miles to get to the restaurant, and that freshness makes all the difference.

 It’s been a long and winding road for this Italian chef and his best in the world accolade.
-With that said, when it was founded in the 90’s, the story was a lot different.
+With that said, when it was founded in the ’90s, the story was a lot different.
 They were misunderstood and way ahead of their time, but as always, if we do things right, life will unravel as it should be.
-For Massimo, Osteria Francescana is more than a restaurant, it’s a culinary experiment and platform to foster the important things in life, to have a positive impact in other’s life’s and create something that will last for generations.
-For me, Osteria Francescana its culture, its art and food it’s just an excuse to bring it all together.
+For Massimo, Osteria Francescana is more than a restaurant; it’s a culinary experiment and platform to foster the essential things in life, to have a positive impact on other’s life’s and to create something that will last for generations.
+For me, Osteria Francescana, its culture, its art, and food, it’s just an excuse to bring it all together.

 Submit your review